 Purchasing documents for items affecting the quality of Laboratory output shall describe the services or supplies ordered.
-These purchasing documents shall be reviewed and approved for technical content prior to submission to the Deputy Assistant Director/Operations Manager or designee.
+These purchasing documents shall be reviewed and approved for technical content prior to submission to the Assistant Director of Administrative Operations or designee.